rio de janeiro Christ the Redeemer

 Height and Dimensions

-Christ the Redeemer’s height is exactly 30 meters, or 98 feet, to be more precise, and its 8-meter (26-foot) pedestal is not included.
+Christ the Redeemer’s height is exactly 30 meters, or 98 feet, to be more precise, and its 8-meter (26-foot) pedestal is not included in this measurement.
 It has a total height of 38 meters (125 feet) with an arm span of 28 meters (92 feet).
-The article is reinforced concrete and includes thousands of triangular soapstone tiles of different colors.
+The article is made of reinforced concrete and features thousands of triangular soapstone tiles in various colors.

 Design and Construction

-This statue was Hitor da Silva Costa’s idea.
-It was designed as a gift from the Brazilian Catholic community and sculpted by Frenchman Paul Landowski.
+This statue was the idea of Hitor da Silva Costa.
+It was designed as a gift from the Brazilian Catholic community and sculpted by the French artist Paul Landowski.
 Construction took place, and an interruption occurred nine years later, with most funds coming from donations from the Brazilian Catholic community.
-The selection of the components, like chamoth, had to be sure and most resistant to the harsh conditions of Corcovado Mountain.
+The selection of components, such as chamoth, had to be sure and most resistant to the harsh conditions of Corcovado Mountain.

 Corcovado Mountain